fadamidis/matsim-tum-course/README.md

 The semester project at TUM investigates if better cycling conditions can attract travellers from car.
 This repository contains Java classes to prepare and run two MATSim simulations:
 * the `base` scenario simulates the status quo
-* the `measure` scenario includes enhancements of the cycling infrastructure
+* the `measure` scenario includes enhancements in the cycling infrastructure

 The project starts by creating a Munich network with car and bicycle network modes.
 Then, a synthetic population is used to generate the 5 pct. plans of Munich residents.